 For the herringbone design, the planks need to be laid out so that they interlock in a diagonal pattern which helps to draw the eye in a specific direction.
 This is usually laid out so that the points of the herringbone pattern floor are parallel to the room’s longest wall.
 Chevron and herringbone are great options to add visual interest to your entryways, kitchen floors or living room.

-Follow the Hardwood Flooring Trends of 2022
+Follow the Top Flooring Trends of 2023

 Hardwood floors will never go out of style.
 Built to last, these floors can survive a lot of use while retaining their beauty and charm.
-Choose new flooring that’s growing in popularity in 2022 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
+Choose new flooring that’s growing in popularity in 2023 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
 Homeowners are looking for exciting, new flooring options!
 Find your next floor trend with the help of Elmwood Reclaimed Timber.
-Our experts are happy to help you find a wood plank floor that will make your home the talk of the block.
+Our flooring experts are happy to help you find a wood plank floor that will make your home the talk of the block.